-If there is none of the above, to other next of kin of the person entitled under the laws of domicile of the person at the time of the person's death.
+If there is none of the above, to other next of kin of the Service member entitled under the laws of domicile of the Service member at the time of the Service member's death.

 Note: If the retiree die's within 120 days of separation their beneficiary may be entitled to the Death Gratuity if VA finds there death service connected.
 DFAS will then pay the Death Gratuity out to the beneficiary.

 Application for the gratuity is made through the appointed Casualty Assistance Officer representing the next of kin using DD Form 397, Certification and Voucher for Death Gratuity Payment.
 Payment is paid as expeditiously as possible.

 - The gratuity is paid free of any federal or state income tax liability.

 - Only one gratuity payment is authorized to the designated next of kin.